 Fortunately, there are some strategies that can help limit the number of states where you have to register.
 Let’s take a look.

-Charitable Solicitation Registration Based on Location
+Charitable Solicitation Registration By State

 When considering where to register, the state where your organization is headquartered is a good place to start.
 You may also want to register in the states where your organization has any offices, chapters, branches or affiliates, but only if your organization is actively soliciting in those states (or if the state has a charitable solicitation act that requires registration).
 You’ll likely need to register to solicit in the state(s) where your nonprofit is incorporated presuming, again, that your nonprofit solicits donations in this state and registration is required there.